reema0814/Cloud-Scale-Analytics-with-Microsoft-Fabric/lab-guide/Overview.md

 **Data Warehouse** - Data Warehouse experience provides industry leading SQL performance and scale.
 It fully separates compute from storage, enabling independent scaling of both the components.
 Additionally, it natively stores data in the open Delta Lake format.
 Real-Time Analytics - Observational data, which is collected from various sources such as apps, IoT devices, human interactions, and so many more.
 It's currently the fastest growing data category.
 This data is often semi-structured in formats like JSON or Text.
 It comes in at high volume, with shifting schemas.
 These characteristics make it hard for traditional data warehousing platforms to work with.
 Real-Time Analytics is best in class engine for observational data analytics.

-**Power BI** - Power BI is the world's leading Business Intelligence platform.
-It ensures that business owners can access all the data in Fabric quickly and intuitively to make better decisions with data.

 ## Sandbox Scenario